mattcroat/joy-of-code/posts/beautiful-presentations-with-svelte/beautiful-presentations-with-svelte.md

 </pre>
 ```

-- the `data-id` attribute is used again to mark the code that needs to be animated
+- `data-id` attribute is used again to mark the code that needs to be animated
-- the `data-trim` attribute removes whitespace around the code
+- `data-trim` attribute removes whitespace around the code
-- the `data-line-numbers` toggles lines numbers and you can also pass a string to highlight the code
+- `data-line-numbers` toggles lines numbers and you can also pass a string to highlight the code
-- the `data-noescape` attribute is useful if you don't want to escape HTML characters (this might be redundant in Svelte's case)
+- `data-noescape` attribute is useful if you don't want to escape HTML characters (this might be redundant in Svelte's case)

 Here is how you can use the `<Code />` component to animate a code block.